 If you’re planning on moving your whole life to a new country, you can never do enough research.
 Doing a quick search on Google can provide you with a wealth of information.
 There are a variety of blogs, boards, and articles to peruse that can help you get a general idea of what island life is like and answer questions you might not have even thought of.
 It is wise to understand what healthcare looks like, how to do your banking, and if the cost of living is doable for you and your family.

 - Save Up

 Your first couple of months in Cayman can be costly, as there are a variety of payments you will likely need to make right away.
 It’s important to keep in mind that your new apartment will probably require a deposit, you might need to purchase a car, and you’ll need to stock up on supplies upon arrival (groceries, etc).
 These things can add up quickly, so it’s a good idea to make sure you have some extra money saved in the bank to be on the safe side.

 No matter how much research you do or how many times you have vacationed in Cayman, there will always be strange or unexpected things that can pop up when you move to the island!
 When you relocate abroad, I think it is in your best interests to keep an open mind and enjoy things as they come.
 You simply can’t prepare for each and every thing.
 If you are open to try new experiences, food, and activities, you will truly enjoy your time in Cayman.
 Just say yes!

 Moving is always regarded as an arduous process, especially when it is to a new country.
 But if you keep an open mind and are willing to explore new things, you can make Cayman your own slice of paradise!

-Kiera relocated from Chicago to Cayman in 2021 to join SteppingStones’ team as a Senior Recruiter, bringing over 6 years’ experience in pairing top-performing and rising professionals with their next career move.
+Kiera relocated from Chicago to Cayman in 2021 to join the SteppingStones’ team as a Senior Recruiter, bringing with her extensive experience in pairing top-performing and rising professionals with their next career move.